 Yes, acne scars can be frustrating to deal with, but there are ways you can get it treated- laser treatments, for example.
 Acne scars can easily get treated with laser treatments, and you can even ask your dermatologist why this is so.
-This informative blog post will talk about the various types of acne scars and laser treatments you can avail of to treat those unwanted skin blemishes.
+This informative blog post will talk about the various types of acne scars and medical laser repair you can avail of to treat those unwanted skin blemishes.

 How do acne scars form?

 An inflamed lesion, pimple, or cyst causes these stubborn scars.
 Excess dirt, dead skin, and oil clog pores, creating an ideal environment for acne-causing bacteria to thrive.
 The infected pore will swell and rupture the follicular walls, destroying healthy skin tissues in the process.
 This then will cause your body to produce raised areas on its own.
 When there is tissue loss during the healing process, acne scars can cause depression in the skin.

 Cysts or nodules are more likely to cause long-term scarring because it affects the skin’s deeper layers.
 Acne scars can develop for a variety of reasons, including genetics, failure to treat acne promptly, and popping the pimple, which causes more skin trauma.

 There are two categories of acne scars that each have their own type of acne scar.
 These two categories are atrophic and hypertrophic scars.
 Scars that you can get from the said categories include the following: